Aristocratjnr/HCI/README.md

  And Individual Page For Each Product

- The about and contact pages are not yet built.
+ The about and contact pages are not yet built but yet to build.

  Link URL = https://github.com/Aristocratjnr/HCI